 Construct the UHR ELR-Data field as defined in 38.3.16 (Data field) with the following highlights:

-a) Construct the SERVICE field as described in 38.x (SERVICE field) and append the PSDU to the SERVICE field.
+a) Construct the SERVICE field in the same way as in an EHT PPDU as described in 36.3.13.1 (SERVICE field) and append the PSDU to the SERVICE field.

 b) Pre-FEC padding: Append the pre-FEC padding bits as described in 38.3.16 (Data field).
 If the user